China cultivates ties with Ivanka, Kushner to find smooth path to Trump | The Japan Times

 The family courtship is part of a broader Chinese strategy to maintain stable relations between the two powers, according to Ruan Zongze, vice president of the China Institute of International Studies, a policy research group run by China’s foreign ministry, and an envoy to Washington between 2007 and 2011.

-In addition to official exchanges such as the recent phone call between foreign minister Wang and U.S. National Security Advisor Mike Flynn, China is also seeking “other opportunities to maintain healthy interaction,” Ruan said.
+In addition to official exchanges such as the recent phone call between State Councilor Yang Jiechi and U.S. National Security Advisor Mike Flynn, China is also seeking “other opportunities to maintain healthy interaction,” Ruan said.

 Trump and his family have also been in close touch with Chinese businesses.
-Trump met last month with Jack Ma, chairman of Alibaba Group Holding Ltd., to discuss creating jobs in the U.S. The New York Times reported that Kushner met with Wu Xiaohui, chairman of Anbang Group Insurance Group Co Ltd., last November to finalize a business deal.
+Trump met last month with Jack Ma, chairman of Alibaba Group Holding Ltd., to discuss creating jobs in the U.S. The New York Times reported that Kushner met with Wu Xiaohui, chairman of Anbang Group Insurance Group Co.
+Ltd., last November to finalize a business deal.

 The Chinese government has been “testing and trying” different ways to avoid a major confrontation with the U.S. based on miscalculations, said Wang Fan, director of China Foreign Affairs University’s Institute of International Relations.
 Ma’s visit to Trump Tower was an example of that approach, he said.

-So far, it’s unclear what impact the moves might have on Trump himself.
+So far, it is unclear what impact the moves might have on Trump himself.
 He still hasn’t set up a call with Xi despite having called more than a dozen world leaders since his inauguration on Jan.
 20.

 Even so, for China, Trump’s family may be the best hope for stable U.S. relations.
-Trump’s choice for ambassador to China, Terry Branstad, continues to serve as governor in Iowa, following a strict hands-off policy on China matters until after he’s confirmed by the U.S. Senate.
+Trump’s choice for ambassador to China, Terry Branstad, continues to serve as governor in Iowa, following a strict hands-off policy on China matters until after he is confirmed by the U.S. Senate.

 “At this moment, there is no obvious China point person in his Cabinet,” said Wang, of China Foreign Affairs University.
 “All the previous China hands have gone.”